aws-samples/eks-workshop-v2/website/docs/introduction/navigating-labs.md

 You should start each lab from the page indicated by this badge.
 Starting in the middle of a lab will cause unpredictable behavior.
 :::

+## Using the IDE

 Depending on your browser the first time you copy/paste content in to the VSCode terminal you may be presented with a prompt that looks like this:

 ![VSCode copy/paste](./assets/vscode-copy-paste.webp)

+There can also be compatibiity issues with Firefox due to its support for the browser Clipboard API.
+If you are using Firefox you should use Control+Shift+V to paste contents to the IDE terminal.

 ## Terminal commands